tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 to pass through an obfuscated query to PvD B; and has also been used to receive a query that was passed through PvD A.

-Clients SHOULD continue to use a variety of Web PvDs, in rotation, for hostname resolution of domains that do not have authoritative Web PvDs.
+Clients SHOULD continue to use a variety of Web PvDs, rotating in random order, for hostname resolution of domains that do not have authoritative Web PvDs.

 ### Domain Authority  {#domain-authority}